mtg-toolbox/mtg-toolbox.github.io/docs/MIDI_GENERATION_tools/GrooveTransformerVST/A_Overview.md

 # How does it work?

-At the core of the plugin is a generative neural network that is trained to convert a given rhythmic loop into a drum loop.
+At the core of the plugin is a small generative neural network that is trained to convert a given rhythmic loop into a drum loop.
+Here by rhythmic loop we mean a pitch-agnostic sequence of note-on events, with exact timing and velocity.

 Throughout the training process, the selected model attempts to create an abstract space in which each point (or rather region) corresponds to a unique pattern.